 It is used in the treatment of skin diseases, gout, syphilis, non healing wounds.

-It is also used in the treatment of obesity and hypercholestrolemia and eye diseases.
+It is also used in the treatment of eczema, obesity and hypercholestrolemia and eye diseases.

 Maha Manjishtadi Kashayam dose: